abelfodil/wallhaven/README.md

 # Wallhaven

 A Python wrapper around the Wallhaven API.

 ## Installation

 You can install it using pip

 ```
 pip install wallhaven
 ```

+## Limits

+According to the [official documentation](https://wallhaven.cc/help/api#limits), you can only make **45** requests per minute.
+An exception will be raised if you hit this limit.

 ## Usage

 ```python
 from wallhaven import Wallhaven